This guide walks you through configuring Snowflake as a destination for your Webflow Analyze and Optimize data export.

 Review current network policies to check for existing IP allowlists.

-If there is no existing Snowflake Network Policies (the
+If there is no existing Snowflake Network Policies (the SHOW query returns no results), you can skip to Step 3.

 If there is an existing Snowflake Network Policy, you must alter the existing policy or create a new one to allowlist Webflow’s static IP address.
-Use the
+Use the CREATE NETWORK POLICY command to specify the IP addresses that can access your Snowflake warehouse.

 Network allowlisting